alenaifuino/cissp-notes/README.md

 The ISO/IEC 27000 series serves as industry best practices for the management of security controls in a holistic manner within organizations around the world.
 The list of standards that makes up this series grows each year.
 Each standard has a specific focus (such as metrics, governance, auditing, and so on).

 #### Enterprise Architecture Development
+An architecture is a conceptual construct.
+It is a tool to help individuals understand a complex item (such as an enterprise) in digestible chunks.

 * Zachman Framework: Model for the development of enterprise architectures developed by John Zachman
 * TOGAF: Model and methodology for the development of enterprise architectures developed by The Open Group
 * DoDAF: US Department of Defense architecture framework that ensures interoperability of systems to meet military mission goals